English trust law: Tracing

 Partly because it may not always be the case that a wrongdoing trustee can be found, or remains solvent, tracing became an important step in restitutionary claims for breach of trust.
 Tracing means tracking the value of an asset that properly belongs to a trust fund, such as a car, shares, money, or profits made by a trustee through a conflict of interest.
 If those things are exchanged for other things (i.e. money or assets) then the value residing in the new thing can potentially be claimed by the beneficiaries.
-For example, in an early case, Taylor v Plumer a dishonest broker, Mr Walsh, was given £22,200 in a banker's draft and was meant to invest in Exchequer Bills (UK government bonds) for a Sir Thomas Plumer.
+For example, in an early case, Taylor v Plumer a dishonest broker, Mr Walsh, was given £22,200 in a banker's draft and was meant to invest in Exchequer bills (UK government bonds) for a Sir Thomas Plumer.
 Instead he bought gold doubloons and was planning a get-away to the Caribbean until he was apprehended at Falmouth.
 Lord Ellenborough held that the property belonged to Sir Thomas, in whatever form it had become.
 It may also be that the value of the traced trust money has changed, and possibly risen considerably.
-In the leading case, Foskett v McKeown an investment manager wrongfully took £20,440 from his clients, paid the last two out of five installments on a life insurance policy, and committed suicide.
+In the leading case, Foskett v McKeown an investment manager wrongfully took £20,440 from his clients, paid the last two out of five instalments on a life insurance policy, and committed suicide.
 The insurance company paid out £1,000,000, although under the policy's terms this would have been paid out anyway.
 The majority of the House of Lords held that clients could trace their money into the payout and claim a proportionate share (£400,000).
 Theoretically the case was controversial, as the House of Lords rejected that such a tracing claim was founded upon unjust enrichment, as opposed to being the vindication of a property right.